tglewis1993/OpenGLPlane/README.txt

 This project was originally developed using Visual Studio 2013.
 At the moment, the project has not been built into an independant executable, so other versions of VS(Such as
 2015 Community) have to be run using a compatibility mode.
 This can be done by changing the Platform Toolset in the Project Properties.
 Executable building is still a WIP.

+The gldemo.sln file located in Simulation/Simulation is the VS project file to run.

 Instructions:

 When ran through VS, the main window will start, as well as a comand prompt window.
 The command prompt window will have instructions on how to control the scene